 The Grinder is a tool for writers.
 It tracks where you have submitted your fiction and what responses you’ve received.
 It also has a huge list of fiction markets which you can search to find another place to submit your story.
-I find it to be a great help and I encourage you to use it to track your palindrome submissions to Franklin’s Palindromedary‚ which is one of the markets listed on The Grinder.
+I find it to be a great help and I encourage you to use it to track all your writing submissions.

 The database aggregates submissions data from all writers for all markets.
 Thus‚ every writer who uses The Grinder is helping all other writers in a big way‚ via a tiny‚ painless individual effort.